olivernn/lunr-site/source/guides/searching.html.md

 ## Fuzzy Matches

 Lunr supports fuzzy matching search terms in documents, this can be helpful if the spelling of a term is unclear, or to increase the number of search results that are returned.
 The amount of fuzzyness to allow when searching can also be controlled.
+Fuzziness is applied by appending a tilde `~` and then a positive integer to a term.
 The following search matches all documents that have a word within 1 edit distance of 'foo':

 ```javascript
 idx.search('foo~1')